 Your online portfolio is often the most powerful tool at your disposal when it comes to securing a job or landing new projects.
 If you have an easy-to-use, well-designed portfolio website with projects that show off your skills, then you have a big advantage in the instructional design market.

 If you want to learn more about instructional design, eLearning, and xAPI, then hop onto my mailing list.
-And, as always, feel free to reach out if you have any questions.
+This will also give you access to my eLearning Slack channel and the wonderful community of instructional designers within.